mathjax/MathJax-test/web/docs/source/basic-concepts.rst

 - **tree reftest**: two pages are loaded, DOM subtrees are serialized and the corresponding output strings compared.

 - **load test**: the unit test is made of a single Web page.
-The test is passed if no crashes, hangs etc happen.
+The test passes if no crashes, hangs etc happen.
 Such a test is also often called **crashtest**.

 - **script test**: the unit test is made of a single Web page, in which a sequence of Javascript tests is executed.
-The unit test is passed if each individual Javascript test is successful.
+The unit test passes if each individual Javascript test is successful.

 The name reftest comes from the fact that we perform a comparison between a